-Individualized instruction course through which a student engages in either research on a topic chosen in conjunction with a psychology department faculty member or teaching/tutoring general psychology students under the supervision of the psychology department.
-Weekly conferences with supervising faculty are required.
-Credits are variable for the research option.
-Tutoring/Teaching students will register for 1 credit.
-Research option offered both semesters.
-Teaching option offered spring semester only.
-Prerequisite: PSY 307.
+This is an individualized instruction course through which a student engages in advanced research on a topic chosen in conjunction with a psychology department faculty member.
+Weekly conferences with the supervising faculty member are required.
+Credits are variable.
+Offered both Semesters.
+Prerequisite PSY 309.